Bradford Dillman: Early life

 Bradford Dillman was born on April 14, 1930, in San Francisco, the son of Dean Dillman, a stockbroker, and Josephine (née Moore).
 Bradford's paternal grandparents were Charles Francis Dillman and Stella Borland Dean.
-He studied at Town School for Boys and St. Ignatius High School.
+He studied at Town School for Boys and St. Ignatius High School from which he graduated in 1949.
 He later attended the Hotchkiss School in Connecticut, where he became involved with school theatre productions.
 While at Yale University, he enlisted in the U.S. Naval Reserve in 1948.
 While a student, he was a member of the Yale Dramatic Association, Fence Club, Torch Honor Society, The Society of Orpheus and Bacchus, WYBC and Berzelius.
 He graduated from Yale in 1951 with a BA in English Literature.

 After graduation, he entered the United States Marine Corps as an officer candidate, training at Parris Island.
 He was commissioned as a second lieutenant in the Marine Corps in September 1951.
 As he was preparing to deploy to the war in Korea, his orders were changed, and he spent the rest of his time in the Marine Corps, from 1951 to 1953, teaching communication in the Instructors' Orientation Course.
 He was discharged in 1953 with the rank of first lieutenant.